dvershinin/sde/README.md

 sde database.user john data.yml
 ```

-It is possible to modify data in arrays, e.g.:
+It is possible to modify data in arrays using a dotted notation.
+Let's take another sample:

 ```json
 {